zilkey/active_model_listener/README.md

-NOTE: I originally released this gem with the name Switchboard.
-However, there was already a gem by that name, so I renamed it.
-Sorry for the confusion.

 # ActiveModelListener

 Simple, global ActiveRecord event observers, using a middleware architecture, that can easily be turned on and off.
 Designed for audit trails, activity feeds and other application-level event handlers.